jcubic/jquery-terminal-wiki/Getting-Started.md

 You can move through history commands using the up and down arrows.

+If you have more than one terminal on the page.
+Or more than one application with the terminal on the same origin (protocol+domain+port) you can share the command line history or make each terminal have a different history.
+To make terminals share history you just need to give them the same `name` (using an option) or do nothing because by default each terminal will have the same name.
+But if you want each terminal to have different history you just give them different names.

 You can filter which commands should go to history and which don't using the `historyFilter` option.
 It can be regular expression that, if match,  will not add the command to history (you can use regex /^\s/ to not store commands that begin with space like in bash).
 You can also specify a function where you can use some logic and return true or false.

 You can also limit the number of commands in history using the `historySize` option; if you set it to `false`, it will not restrict the size (but it may fill up your **localStorage** or the **cookies**).